A unit-level small area model with misclassified covariates

-Indeed it has a direct impact on women's health status, and several indirect effects through the multiple roles of women in generating income inside and outside the household, bearing children and being responsible of their families' nutrition and care \citep{lancet}.
-Not surprisingly, for many coutries this aspect has been the object of prioritized interventions in the achievement of the Millennium Development Goals.
+Not surprisingly, for many countries this aspect has been the object of prioritized interventions in the achievement of the Millennium Development Goals.
 Although undernutrition has been reduced in recent years, yet, food insecurity remains the greatest challenge in Ethiopia and a serious drawback to the country's economic development; moreover, high regional as well as socio-economic disparities remain.
 For the above reasons, it would be important to obtain accurate estimates of women's mean BMI levels across domains, first of all those defined by the administrative regions.
-Although sample sizes in those areas are not as small as in typical small area applications, the proposed small area model applies, since these areas represent unplanned domains for female population.
-Moreover, the model also allows investigating the role on BMI of a number of socio-economic characteristics such as age, household's wealth index, number of children, and level of educational attainment, while accounting for regional variation, that is large in the country.
+The model allows investigating the role on BMI of a number of socio-economic characteristics such as age, household's wealth index, number of children, and level of educational attainment, while accounting for regional variation, that is large in the country.
 All of the above variables are clearly potentially explicative of the woman's nutritional status and highlighted as important determinants of undernutrition in previous studies \citep{DHS}.
 However, for some of them it is reasonable to assume that they are measured with error.
-Our application reveals that, even in the presence of large subsamples, the small area predictions obtained ignoring the measurement error may be misleading and covariates effect may be severely altered.
+Our application reveals that, even in the presence of large subsamples, the small area predictions obtained ignoring the measurement error may be misleading and covariates' effect may be severely altered.